brucefan1983/gpuqt/README.md

 # GPUQT

 A CUDA implementation of a linear scaling quantum transport method.
-This code can be used to obtain intrinsic electronic transport properties of large systems described by a real-space tight-binding Hamiltonian.
+This code can be used to obtain charge and spin transport properties of large systems described by a real-space tight-binding Hamiltonian.

 ## References